nmusatti/source-python/README.md

 An Ansible role to download and install Python from source.
 Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu.
-At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35, Fedora 34, Ubuntu 20.04 and Ubuntu 18.04.
+At this time tests are run on Rocky Linux 9, Rocky Linux 8, CentOS Stream 9, CentOS Stream 8, CentOS 7, Fedora 36, Fedora 35, Ubuntu 22.04, Ubuntu 20.04 and Ubuntu 18.04.

 Requirements